Shlomi Fish as a Programmer - the pre-Elpas Years

 A Brief Encounter with Pascal and the Israeli Education System

 When I joined the 10th grade, my first grade of high school, we had our first Computer Science lesson.
 Several students (including me) explained to the teacher (a young woman) that we already knew programming well, even in Pascal.
 I knew C which I learned over the summer.
-She became a bit distressed from our mass reaction that we wanted something more challenging to learn.
+She became a bit unhappy from our mass reaction that we wanted something more challenging to learn.
 Eventually, we reached a compromise that I cannot quite recall.

 At class, we learned about computers in general, about various programming languages (not Perl or LISP or something similar, as far as I recall, but COBOL, Prolog, C, and other relatively low-level languages), about how to write good pseudo-code, a run-time table of the program, and then to run it in a computer.
 I think it was not a complete waste of time, as I still encountered pseudo-code later, learned about Euclid’s gcd algorithm, etc.